Kttra/JsonGridLoader/README.md

 # JsonGridLoader
 Visual Studio C# program that loads grids using information from a json file.
 This is a rewritten and enhanced version of my [C++ project](https://github.com/Kttra/VS_GridProject).

 The program expects the format of your json file to be a specific way.
 The way it is formmated is that it assumes you are trying to load a table for a competition.
-This competition changes weekly where each week is a different objective (this is called a step or a mission).
+This competition changes weekly/daily where each week/day is a different objective (this is called a step or a mission).
 One the competition goes through all objectives, it cycles back to the beginning.
 This is called one cycle or one rotation.

 In your json file, you should have the "rotation" and "step" keys so the program knows how far it should look for information.
 Below is an example of the format expected from one key in the json file.
+The first rotation starts at index 0.
+While step is how far in we are in the rotation.
 They key has values that consists of a list where each value in the list is bound to each rotation in the competition chronologically.

 ```
 "Step 1": {